The Archives at St. Bonaventure University exists to document the

 The St. Bonaventure Archives welcomes donations that are related to

 the University, or are relevant to the curriculum.
 Of special value to

 the Archives are St. Bonaventure University publications, final reports of committees and other units of the university, records of

 student and faculty organizations, office records,

-diaries, faculty publications, class notebooks, and photographs and video.
+diaries, faculty publications, theses, honors and capstone projects, scrapbooks, photographs and video and digital media.

 The Site Index provides a